WW92030-STORAGE/WITNESS_CLONE/README.md

 - The grid is internally represented as a (2n + 1) ⋅ (2m + 1) array, where the grid cells are n rows and m columns.
 - All points with both coordinates odd cannot have paths and must be empty or contain symbols instead.
 - Polyominoes are checked by reducing the region and the constituents into the Exact Cover problem and then using Knuth's DLX algorithm.

+# DEPENDENCIES

+- The Python version uses PIL/Pillow for rendering the images.
+- The C++ version uses only the standard libraries.

 # IMPORTANT